gugahoa/gustavoaguiar_dev/content/journey-trait-like-behavior-reasonml.md

 After looking into libraries from the ecosystem and not finding anything quite like the itch I want to scratch, I started playing around with some implementations that could get me close to where I want, and start researching from there.

 #### Module Function (Functors)
 This was the first thing that came to mind, as it was mentioned in the ReasonML documentation.
-Altought in the doc, it says that you can't pass Modules to functions, which made it quite hard to arrive at the second implementation that is exactly that.
+Although in the doc, it says that you can't pass Modules to functions, which made it quite hard to arrive at the second implementation that is exactly that.

 Functors works by receiving a Module and returning another Module.